2023 Summer Camps Recap

 Penn State's state-of-the-art television studio provides a home for campers who choose this option.
 Students will work in the same newsroom and studio used by award-winning Penn State students as they learn about TV news and sports productions.
 It's an opportunity to explore essential broadcast journalism skills, newsgathering techniques, storytelling and more.

-The hands-on sessions led by full-time faculty and staff members will allow campers to produce their own news or sports video story from start to finish.
+The sessions allow campers to produce their own news or sports video story from start to finish.
 Students will have an opportunity to record their video and interviews, as well as write and edit their story.

-They'll also gain insight into other areas of TV news/sports from experienced professionals who have worked in the TV industry for years.
+Campers will also gain insight into other areas of TV news/sports from experienced professionals who have worked in the industry for years.
 Along with faculty, students in the broadcast journalism major at Penn State will serve as counselors, providing an additional resource for those interested in the field.
-This camp is a good option for those students considering a career in either on-air or off-air television news and sports (including reporting, anchoring, producing and videography).
+This camp is a good option for students considering a career in either on-air or off-air television news and sports (including reporting, anchoring, producing and videography).

 If so, plan to attend the Penn State Camp for Filmmakers!
 This camp offers you the opportunity to gain hands-on experience in film and video production.
 During the week on campus, campers will plan, shoot and screen three separate projects.